 There are 29 Main Library group study pods:

 Please note: there are no group study rooms available in the Main Library.

-There are 15 accessible study rooms on the 1st floor of the Main Library.
-Access to rooms with assistive technology should be arranged with the Student Disability Service who will provide students with a key.
+There are 15 accessible study rooms on Floor 1 of the Main Library.
+Access to rooms with assistive technology should be arranged with the Student Disability Service.

-There is a dedicated area for Postgraduate study on the 5th floor of the Main Library.
+There is a dedicated area for Postgraduate study on Floor 5 of the Main Library.